zuozhenggh/learning-library/oic-integration-library/core-competencies/get-started-oic/create-connections/create-connections.md

 ## Introduction

-This workshop will walk you through the steps to create an end-to-end integration of reading a file from File Server and insert the data set in an Oracle Autonomous Date Warehouse(ADW) Table leveraging out of the box adapters.
+This workshop will walk you through the steps to create an end-to-end integration of reading a file from the File Server and inserting the data set in an Oracle Autonomous Date Warehouse(ADW) Table leveraging out of the box adapters.

 ![Integration Architecture](images/get-started-integration-scenario.png)

-This  lab will walk you through the steps to create connections for all the services which will used in the Integration Flow.
+This lab will walk you through the steps to create connections for all the services which will be used in the Integration Flow.

 Estimated Time: 10 minutes